-There are two ways to cook Chun Bing: steamed or cooked in a pan.
+There are two ways to cook spring pancakes: steamed or cooked in a pan.
 Steamed ones are softer and have a clean, smooth look.
 Pan-cooked ones are slightly drier and show brown spots on the surface.
-I like to call them Chinese tortillas since it gives those unfamiliar with Chun Bing a fairly good idea what it looks and tastes like.
+Sometimes I call the latter “Chinese tortilla” since it gives those who are unfamiliar with it a fairly good idea what it looks and tastes like.

 - It’s important to use hot water (soon after being boiled).
 This way the dough is partially “cooked” before rolling, thus it will take less time to cook through in the pan.
-The tortillas will have a very supple and tender texture.
+The pancakes will have a very supple and tender texture.
 This kind of hot-water dough (烫面) is common for making steamed or pan fried dumplings.

 - Cut the dough into equal-sized pieces.
 Flatten each piece into a round disk.
 Stack every two of them to form a double-layer dough (brush a little oil in between).